BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-Settings.md

 ## Sending custom notifications

 A truly custom notification can be sent using the [`notify`](../../Scripting/Building-Blocks/Events-List.md#sending-notifications-notify) event at any time.
-Check out the [event's documentation](../../Scripting/Building-Blocks/Events-List.md#sending-notifications-notify) to learn how.

 ## Changing BetonQuest's built-in notifications
 Almost every notification built into BetonQuest is customizable in some way.
 A list of the notifications can be found in the *lang* directory.
 BQ natively supports [a number of languages](/../Documentation/Configuration/Plugin-Config/#language-default-plugin-language).
-Within the *lang* directory, you can find BetonQuest's built-in notifications in their respective languages.
-They can have their text changed, formatted or even have sounds added to them.
+Within the *lang* directory, you can find BetonQuest's built-in notifications in the appropriate language's file.
+They can have their text changed, formatted or even sounds added to them.

 ### General notifications